uct-cbio/ngs-academy/_posts/2022-02-25-SARS-CoV-2 NGS for Surveillance Training 2022.md

 <li><b>Course organisers:</b> Tony Li, Kirsty Lee Garson, Perceval Maturure and Prof Nicola Mulder</li> -->

-<li><b>Participation:</b> The course is selfpaced,  available to any participant who is able to attend the Zoom sessions and the interactive hours with the course instructors for the days of the course</li>
+<li><b>Participation:</b> The course materials are openly available for self paced learning.
+Interactive online sessions with the course instructors will be organized as required for specific participants that are due to attend in person wet-lab training.</li>

 <!-- <li><b>Course sponsors</b>: TBA</li> -->